 A hair transplant is one of the most common cosmetic surgery treatments, with people preferring it for various reasons.
 However, not all of these treatments are successful, and some patients are concerned that their baldness may persist after the transplant.
-The following information will assist you in determining how long a hair transplant procedure can last and where or not patients can bald post-surgery.
+The following information will assist you in determining how long a hair transplant procedure can last and whether or not patients can bald post-surgery.

-Hair Growth and Male Pattern Baldness
+Hair Growth and Male Pattern Baldness:

-During the growing phase, each hair root goes through a cycle that lasts a few years as the individual hair lengthens, and a resting phase that lasts a few months when the hair falls out, after which the hair root creates a new hair.
+During the growing phase, each hair root goes through a cycle that lasts a few years as the individual hair lengthens, and a resting phase that lasts a few months when the hair falls out, after which the hair root creates new hair.

 In males with male pattern baldness, however, the roots on both the front and crown of their heads begin to enter a longer resting cycle and a shorter growth period, finally ceasing to develop.